Select Page

 Not only was the spreadsheet missing weeks from it, but they also had cells showing unexplained zero totals for international sales, even though they had promised my book would be available worldwide.
 Along with this, they halved the total amount they had promised me in the conversion from US dollars to British pounds that were not in line with historical conversion rates.
 Even when I followed their maths and added everything together, I realised that the amount they had paid me was almost half what their sums said I was due.

 In the coming months, I was incredibly low; I was frustrated at the company for preying on a new, young, inexperienced author.
 I was annoyed at myself for being naïve and believing something that was too good to be true.
-It was only when a long-time fan came forward and informed me that my book was riddled with mistakes that I became utterly embarrassed.
-It was the first time I’d shared my writing with family and friends, and the whole time they had been reading something that did not showcase my talents or skill, and no one knew that it should be any different.
+But when a long-time fan came forward and informed me that my book was riddled with mistakes that I became utterly embarrassed.
+It was the first time I’d shared my writing with family and friends, and the whole time they had been reading something that did not showcase my talents or skill, and no one knew it should be any different.

 The experience soured the writing process for me.
 How could I continue to love writing when it had gone so disastrously wrong, and my debut had ended in failure and shame?
 The only people I believed had wanted to support my writing had turned it into something that I didn’t recognise.